 This trendy restaurant and bar is known for its prime cuts and noshable burgers.
 But Hand Cut Burgers & Chophouse is also a lively nightlife destination.
 Located nearby the buzzy Scottsdale Waterfront, Hand Cut makes for the perfect place to start your night out in Old Town and is walking distance or a quick rideshare to other popular Scottsdale nightlife hotspots.

 This swanky Old Town Scottsdale establishment deals in handcrafted eats and boozy drinks.
 A hotspot for sports fans, Bevvy is outfitted with TV screens to catch a game and seating for your entire crew – at the bar, just outside the garage-style doors on the patio, or in a roomy wrap-around booth.
 Go for the high-score and drop some coins into the arcade games or bet on the cocktail list for drinks like the spicy watermelon margarita or a blueberry mule.

 For the highest concentration of nightclubs in one area, head to Old Town’s Entertainment District.
-Located on the southeast corner of Scottsdale and Camelback roads near the W Hotel Scottsdale, this compact district offers plenty of options for dining, drinking and dancing, including The Mint Ultra Lounge, Dierks Bentley’s Whiskey Row and Hi Fi Kitchen & Cocktails.
+Located on the southeast corner of Scottsdale and Camelback roads near the W Hotel Scottsdale, this compact district offers plenty of options for dining, drinking and dancing, including Bottled Blonde, Dierks Bentley’s Whiskey Row, Club House at Maya and Hi Fi Kitchen & Cocktails.